 Times Beach Nature Reserve & Wilkeson Pointe Park

 Along the outer banks of the Buffalo River, you will find the Times Beach Nature Reserve and Wilkeson Pointe Park.
-This is a beautiful spot overlooking Lake Erie, perfect for a walk, run, bike rides, picnic, and much more.
+This beautiful spot overlooking Lake Erie is perfect for a walk, run, bike rides, picnic, and much more.
 Wilkeson Pointe also features a beautiful sculpture garden.
-This will be great for some interesting photos of your visit to Buffalo, NY.
+This will be great for some exciting photos of your visit to Buffalo, NY.
 When we visited, there was an art installation by famed artist Robert Indiana (LOVE).
 The art installation entitled “ONE through ZERO”, is courtesy of the Albright Knox Art Gallery.

 Albright Knox Art Gallery